deepak90/node-crud/README.md

 # node-crud
-a node Application demo of CRUD operations
+a node Application demo of CRUD operations on a mongo database hosted at mlab. (https://mlab.com/).